 What makes the Cambridge Chemical Engineering course so special?

-Entry via either the Natural Sciences or Engineering route, and the opportunity to engage with a wide range of topics (from sustainability to product design) as well as depth (in specialist topic modules) in the final year.
+Students are given the opportunity to engage with a wide range of topics (from sustainability to product design) as well as depth (in specialist topic modules) in the final year.
 Research projects that regularly lead to journal publications, and a friendly department.

 How many students take Chemical Engineering at Newnham and what options do they choose?